 Toby, a 10-year-old German Shepherd, and his devoted little chum, Josie, an 11-year-old Staffordshire Bull Terrier cross Whippet, have lived together since Toby was a pup.
 They’re in the care of the Oldies Club rescue as their owner became too poorly to look after them.
-Toby and Josie are in a foster home in Lancaster but they need to move soon, so we are urgently seeking either a new foster home or a permanent home for them, together.
-If you would like to foster them with a view to adoption, that would be great.
-Oldies Club would arrange transporting Toby and Josie to a new foster home.
+Toby & Josie have moved to a foster home in Edinburgh.

 In their former home, Toby and Josie hadn’t been walked for quite some time and so hadn’t been socialising with dogs or humans.
 This resulted in them being defensive on walks, and Toby having separation anxiety, but, with the help of a behaviourist, their current foster carers have made a lot of progress with these things and they are responding to training very well.
 Oldies Club would pay for a suitably qualified behaviourist to advise Toby and Josie’s new fosterers/adopters if required.